ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/next-services.md

 Europe for academic researchers and industry users.
 See their website for specific calls and information on how to get access.

-## Related non-HPC services
+## Related services

-There are also non-HPC services available which may be of interest.
+There are also other services available which may be of interest.
 Details of how to access these facilities can be found on their specific websites.

 - [JASMIN - The UK's data analysis facility for environmental science](https://jasmin.ac.uk)